2001ritu/InternshalaProject/README.md

 Creating RESTFul Webservice using Postman with 	URI 	HTTP Method	Result

-*  for Post,Put we have to provide data in body
+*  for Post,Put we have to provide data(json format) in body

 1 )    for GET-  https://localhost:44356/user          It show list of all the users.